jdmoorman/kaczmarz-algorithms/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps, particularly new selection strategies.

 ## Get Started!
 Ready to contribute?
 Here's how to set up `kaczmarz-algorithms` for local development.